-One of the beauties about life is that it’s an adventure, but when life throws you a curveball, it can disrupt your routine or derail your usual plans.
-Although we try to be consistent in our workout routines, sometimes, life’s twists and turns force us to take an extended break from exercising regularly.
+One of life’s beauties is that it’s an adventure, but when life throws you a curveball, it can disrupt your routine or derail your usual plans.

-So, how do you get back into working out after time off?
-Ultimately, the how is simple—you have to start working out consistently again—but simple doesn’t necessarily mean easy.
-You’ll need to start slow and progress gradually to prevent injuries.
+Ultimately, the answer is simple—you have to start working out consistently again.
+However, simple doesn’t necessarily mean easy.
+You’ll need to start small and progress gradually to minimize your risk of injuries.

 Factors that Affect How to Get Back Into Shape